seberaisimbiangethressy-creator/plsql_window_functions_-28389_thressy/README.md

-# STUDENT: Gatete Odry
+# STUDENT: sebera isimbi ange thressy
-# ID:28450
+# ID:28389
 ## DEPARTMENT: SOFTWARE Engineering
 # PL-SQL-Window-Functions
 ## Course:  Database Development with PL/SQL
 ## Lecturer: Eric Maniraguha
-                              Assignment on PL/SQL Window Functions 2025
+                              Assignment on PL/SQL Window Functions 2026

    STEP 1

 Business Context:

-Ishingiro Supermarket has branches across all rwanda and it wants to understand its customer's behaviour and how their product are performing among their branches the sales and marketing team needs reliable information for sales and stock planning
+ishingiro Supermarket has branches across all rwanda and it wants to understand its customer's behaviour and how their product are performing among their branches the sales and marketing team needs reliable information for sales and stock planning

 Data challenge: